eldre/PhD_Thesis/Versions/1.0/3_chapitre1.md

 \begin{table}[H]
 \centering
 \caption{Predictor coefficients (and standard error) from the multiple linear regression models of community characteristics obtained for the 0.5 mm and the 1 mm size classes.
 Model 1 corresponds to organic matter and grain size classes as predictors for stations in every sector, and Model 2 corresponds to heavy metal concentrations as predictors for stations in Baie des Sept Îles only.
-OM = organic matter, As = arsenic, Cd = cadmium, Cr = chromium, Cu = copper, Fe = iron, Mn = manganese, Hg = mercury, Pb = lead, Zn = zinc, n = number of stations considered, “—” = predictors excluded by the best fit model selection.
+OM = organic matter, As = arsenic, Cd = cadmium, Cr = chromium, Cu = copper, Fe = iron, Mn = manganese, Hg = mercury, Pb = lead, Zn = zinc, n = number of stations considered, “\textemdash” = predictors excluded by the best fit model selection.
 Significant p-values of marginal tests on predictors are highlighted in bold.}
 \begin{tabular}{llllllll}
 \hline
  & \multicolumn{7}{c}{\textbf{Model 1}} \\ \cline{2-8}